matsengrp/phage-dms-vacc-analysis/README.md

 ### Authentic Wild Type Binding

 ## Can I run this on my own data?

-short answer, yes, totally, but the configuration, downstream analysis, and plotting code are all taylored to the `pipeline-scripts/sample_table.csv`.
+short answer, yes, but the configuration, downstream analysis, and plotting code are all taylored to the `pipeline-scripts/sample_table.csv`.

+The steps involved in using this for your own data would involve creating your own sample metadata.
+We're in the process of creating interactive apps for many of the analysis and vidsualizations here.

 So ... here's basically my best description.
 Again, feel free to reach out with any questions

 ##